Gemini Enterprise

 Bug bounty programmes and vulnerability disclosure: Yes (link, archived)

-Any known incidents?: 2025 product-specific security issue affecting Google Gemini Enterprise (“GeminiJack” indirect prompt injection / zero-click data exfiltration risk) was reported to Google in June 2025, link, (link, archived)
+Any known incidents or reported vulnerabilities?: 2025 product-specific security issue affecting Google Gemini Enterprise (“GeminiJack” indirect prompt injection / zero-click data exfiltration risk) was reported to Google in June 2025, (link, archived)